 Guilds Provide Resilience by being Multi-Elemental

 In order for a system to be resilient, it needs to be diverse.
-This is because all functions of the system need to be served by many elements at once – this is to both increase efficiency and to ensure you have a back-up if one element falls out the system.
+This is because all functions of the system need to be served by many elements at once – this is to both increase efficiency and to ensure you have a backup if one element falls out of the system.

 Take monocultures.
 The reason that farmers need such large amounts of pesticides is that they have no natural mechanism for pest control.
 Growing only one species of crop makes a monoculture field a buffet for pests that like that crop – turning into a breeding ground for more pests.